glouppe/info8002-large-scale-data-systems/lecture3.md

 # Lazy reliable broadcast

 - Assume a *fail-stop* distributed system model.
-    - i.e., require a perfect failure detector.
+    - i.e., crash-stop processes, perfect links and a perfect failure detector.
 - To broadcast $m$:
     - best-effort broadcast $m$
     - Upon `bebDeliver`:
         - Save message
         - `rbDeliver` the message
-- If sender $s$ crashes, detect and really messages from $s$ to all.
+- If sender $s$ crashes, detect and relay messages from $s$ to all.
     - case 1: get $m$ from $s$, detect crash of $s$, redistribute $m$
     - case 2: detect crash of $s$, get $m$ from $s$, redistribute $m$.
 - Filter duplicate messages.